Access Table Values¶

 {'id': '003', 'name': 'charlie', 'age': 41}

-The slice() method returns a new table containing a subset of rows from the original table.
+The take() method returns a new table containing a subset of rows from the original table.

 When called with a single argument, it takes the first n rows: